 Return to Gwyneth Walker Music Catalog

-Download an MP3 file of a performance of the first movement ("God's World") of this work by the Denison University Chamber Singers, Jennifer Morgan Flory, conductor.
+Download an MP3 file of a performance of the first movement ("God's World") of this work (choral version) by the Denison University Chamber Singers, Jennifer Morgan Flory, conductor.

 Download a PDF file of selected sample pages of the first movement ("God's World") of this composition.
 For perusal only -- not printable.